inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ```

 ## Extensions

+!!! warning "Work in progress"
+    The access control fields are subject to change during December-January
+    2020 when the custom fields feature is being finalized.

 InvenioRDM supports extending records with custom metadata per instance.
 The
 instance must configure all the fields.
 Here, we only describe how the